andresjarami/OnlineDAclassifier/README.md

 # Experiments of the paper "Towards Discriminant Analysis Classifiers using Online Active Learning via Myoelectric Interfaces"

-This repository describes the three experiments performed in the paper *Towards Discriminant Analysis Classifiers using Online Active Learning via Myoelectric Interfaces*.
-We implemented the experiments using [python 3.7](https://www.python.org/downloads/release/python-377/).
+This repository describes the three experiments performed in the paper *"Towards Discriminant Analysis Classifiers using Online Active Learning via Myoelectric Interfaces"* that was presented in the AAAi-22 conference.
+We implemented the experiments using

-*NOTE:* This [link](https://anonymous.4open.science/r/Discriminant_Classifiers_Online_Active_learning-5191/README.md) is an anonymous git version of this repository.
+[python 3.7](https://www.python.org/downloads/release/python-377/).

+The technical appendix of this paper can be found in this [link](Appendix).

 ## Required libraries